Chance The Snapper Is Snared: Alligator Caught After A Wild Week In Chicago Park

 At the end of the news conference, Robb pulled the gator out of a large bucket and displayed it to the audience.
 While the assembled crowd murmured when the alligator initially thrashed around, more than a few simply said "Awww" as the animal settled down and Robb showed it off.

-"It is a beautiful, beautiful, alligator," Gandurski said, adding that is "very healthy."
+"It is a beautiful, beautiful alligator," Gandurski said, adding that it is "very healthy."

 Noting Chicago's reputation as the City of Big Shoulders, Gandurski said it's also a city of big hearts.
 The alligator brought residents together, she said, as the idea of a gator in their city captured imaginations.
 The website Block Club Chicago held a contest to name the animal — Chance the Snapper won out over competing entries such as Croc Obama, Frank Lloyd Bite and Ruth Gator Ginsburg.

-So many spectators flocked to the park for a chance to see Chicago's wild alligator that officials erected a safety fence to created a barrier between the reptile and its curious public.
+So many spectators flocked to the park for a chance to see Chicago's wild alligator that officials erected a safety fence to create a barrier between the reptile and its curious public.
 Animal advocates also urged officials not to harm the alligator.

 But Gandurski warned any Chicago residents against trying to get a gator of their own.